-As an experienced website operator proficient in AnQiCMS, I am well aware of the importance of content security output and also need to ensure the complete presentation of high-quality content.In AnQiCMS template development, dealing with HTML content often encounters a core issue: how to ensure that these HTML contents are rendered as expected rather than being escaped to plain text by the template engine?This not only involves the display effect of the content, but also concerns the security of the website.
+As an experienced AnQiCMS website operator, I am well aware of the importance of content security output, while also ensuring the complete presentation of high-quality content.In AnQiCMS template development, dealing with HTML content often encounters a core issue: how to ensure that these HTML contents are rendered as expected and not escaped to plain text by the template engine?This not only involves the display effect of the content, but also concerns the security of the website.

-However, in the actual content operation, we often need to output content that itself contains valid HTML structure.For example, the article content edited with the AnQiCMS backend rich text editor may contain paragraphs, images, links, and other HTML tags.If this content is also escaped, the frontend display of the website will be affected, and the user will see a chaotic HTML source code.To solve this problem, AnQiCMS provides a clear way to indicate to the template engine which content is trusted and safe HTML that does not require escaping.
+However, in the actual content operation, we often need to output content that inherently contains valid HTML structure.For example, through the AnQiCMS backend rich text editor, the article content may contain paragraphs, images, links, and other HTML tags.If this content is also escaped, then the front-end display of the website will be problematic, and the user will see a chaotic HTML source code.To solve this problem, AnQiCMS provides a clear way to indicate to the template engine which content is trusted and safe HTML that does not require escaping.

 {# 默认用法,自动获取当前页面文档,并安全输出其内容 #}